 Students can walk to downtown Evanston to shop and go to restaurants.
 There also are weekly field trips to Chicago.

 What should I pack?

 The weather generally will be warm, but be prepared for cool days as well.
 Bring T-shirts and pairs of shorts and a few pairs of long pants.
 Classes go on, rain or shine, so a raincoat and/or umbrella are essential.
 Sunscreen is also useful.
 The program usually sponsors a dance party called the “Cherub Prom,” so clothing for that would be appropriate.
-For those who need it, the program provides a laptop computer in the journalism building, which is immediately east of the residence hall.
-Many students bring their own laptop to use during the program.
-In addition, students should bring the usual school supplies as well as a flash drive, audio recorder and, if possible, headphones.
+Laptop computers are available in the journalism building (which is immediate east of the residence hall) for students who need them but most students choose to bring their own laptop.
+In addition, bring the usual school supplies as well as a flash drive, audio recorder and, if you have them, headphones.